Shelagh Delaney

-Shelagh Delaney, FRSL (/ˈʃiːlə dəˈleɪniː/; 25 November 1938 – 20 November 2011) was an English dramatist and screenwriter.
-Her debut work, A Taste of Honey (1958), has been described by Michael Patterson as "probably the most performed play by a post-war British woman playwright".
+Shelagh Delaney FRSL (/ˈʃiːlə dəˈleɪniː/; 25 November 1938 – 20 November 2011) was an English playwright, screenwriter and author.
+Her debut work, A Taste of Honey (1958), has been described as "probably the most performed play by a post-war British woman playwright".
+It was adapted for the screen and won the BAFTA Award for Best British Screenplay in 1962.
+She also wrote the BBC series The House That Jack Built (1977), radio plays and a collection of short stories.
+Delaney was elected a Fellow of the Royal Society of Literature in 1985.

-Biography

-Early life and A Taste of Honey play
+Early life

-The daughter of an Irish-born bus inspector father, Joseph, and a Salford-born mother, Elsie Tremlow, Delaney was born in 1938 in Broughton, Salford, Lancashire.
-Born Sheila Mary Delaney, she later changed her first name to sound more Irish before the premiere of her first play She failed the Eleven plus exam and attended Broughton Secondary Modern school before transferring at the age of 15 to Pendleton High School, where she gained five O-levels.
+Sheila Mary Delaney was born on 25 November 1938 in Broughton, Salford, Lancashire to Irish-born bus inspector, Joseph, and Salford-born Elsie Tremlow.
+She later changed the spelling of her first name to Shelagh to sound more Irish before the premiere of her first play.
+She failed the eleven-plus exam and attended Broughton Secondary Modern school before transferring at the age of 15 to Pendleton High School, where she gained five O-levels.

+Career

+A Taste of Honey play

 Delaney wrote her first play in ten days, after seeing Terence Rattigan's Variation on a Theme (some sources say it was after seeing Waiting for Godot), at the Opera House, Manchester during its pre–West End tour.
 Delaney felt she could do better than Rattigan, partly because she felt "Variation..." showed "insensitivity in the way Rattigan portrayed homosexuals".
 Her play A Taste of Honey was accepted by Joan Littlewood's Theatre Workshop.
 "Quite apart from its meaty content, we believe we have found a real dramatist", Gerry Raffles of Theatre Workshop said at the time.
 In the production's programme Delaney was described as "the antithesis of London's 'angry young men'.
 She knows what she is angry about."

 A Taste of Honey, first performed on 27 May 1958, is set in her native Salford.
 "I had strong ideas about what I wanted to see in the theatre.
 We used to object to plays where the factory workers came cap in hand and call the boss 'sir'.
 Usually North Country people are shown as gormless, whereas in actual fact, they are very alive and cynical."

 Reuniting the original cast, the play enjoyed a run of 368 performances in the West End from January 1959; it was also performed on Broadway, with Joan Plowright as Jo and Angela Lansbury as her mother in the original cast.
 It has been described by Michael Patterson in The Oxford Dictionary of Plays as "probably the most performed play by a post-war British woman playwright".